kaanaksit/odak/docs/course/geometric_optics.md

 We have to define what "a ray" is.
 A ray has a starting point in Euclidean space ($x_0, y_0, z_0 \in \mathbb{R}$).
-We also have to define direction cosines to provide a direction for rays.
+We also have to define direction cosines to provide the directions for rays.
 Direction cosines are three angles of a ray between the XYZ axis and that ray ($\theta_x, \theta_y, \theta_z \in \mathbb{R}$).
 To calculate direction cosines, we must choose a point on that ray as $x_1, y_1,$ and $z_1$ and we calculate its distance to the starting point of $x_0, y_0$ and $z_0$: